5 Things to do Before You Publish a Blog PostApril 28, 2022 By Karen Layman, aka Karen

 2. Review Formatting

 A blog post needs good structure and formatting.
 Make sure your post includes a clear introduction, a middle portion of solid content, and a clear and concise conclusion or wrap-up.
 Remember, this is your chance to grab your reader, so make sure your content keeps their attention the whole way through.

 Check On-Page Optimizations

-In addition to good structure in your writing, you also want to review your on-page SEO, which includes crafting a custom title tag and meta description and using headings to further add structure, improve the SEO of the post, and also improve accessibility.
+In addition to good structure in your writing, you also want to review your on-page SEO, which includes crafting a custom title tag and meta description.
+Using keywords, answering the question, and more can help you write good meta descriptions and titles.
+Use headings in your content to further add structure, improve the SEO of the post, and also improve accessibility.

 Using headings is a great way to keep the reader’s attention.
 Breaking down your main points and using subheadings for each point allows readers to quickly get to the section they want or need to read.